rustyrussell/lightning-rfc-old/early-drafts/onchain.md

 ### On-chain HTLC Handling: Their Offers

-If the node receives a redemption preimage for a *commitment tx* output it was offered, it MUST *resolve* the output by spending it using the preimage.
+If the node receives (or already knows) a redemption preimage for an unresolved *commitment tx* output it was offered, it MUST *resolve* the output by spending it using the preimage.
-Otherwise, the other node could spend it once it as *timed out* as above.
+Without this, the other node could spend it once it as *timed out* as above.

 Otherwise, if the output HTLC has expired, it is considered *irrevocably resolved*.
 In theory, time could go backwards due to a blockchain